DJCubed12/pi-cam/README.md

 * `/playback.html`
   * Watch recorded mp4 files here.
   * This endpoint takes one URL parameter, `file` which must be an `mp4` filename available in the `recordings/` directory on the Pi itself.

+## Note for Honors Project

+Admittedly the end project doesn't involve much networking beside's the use to HTTP using Python's built in `HTTPServer`.
+However, there was more networking involved in the earlier stages of the project.

+Up to commit `94398d5`, the entire project was based in Apache.
+I had to learn more about Apache configuration (including working with the configuration files) and CGI scripts.
+A particular challenge was to change all response headers to tell browsers to stop caching my webpages!

+I struggled a lot with understanding how I can serve a constant feed of live image/video data with Apache.
+Through research I realized that Apache wasn't really built for that kind of work.
+I was researching different streaming servers, how they worked, and alternatives to HTTP (TCP/UDP streams) when I stumbled upon [example code](https://github.com/raspberrypi/picamera2/blob/main/examples/mjpeg_server.py) of livestreaming a Raspberry Pi's Camera feed in Python.

+Although this solution is pretty abstracted from the underlying networking, I learned a lot through my tangential research.